CDRT/docs/docks/docks_main.md

 Intel 5th generation processors with CPU designation i3-5xxx, i5-5xxx, i7-5xxx)

    - USB 3.0 supported on all Broadwell models.

+   ?>If you are deploying via one of our USB 3.0 docks, the default setting of "Auto" for USB 3.0 Mode should allow you to successfully deploy Windows 7, Windows 8.1. and Windows 10.
    - OneLink/OneLink+ docks supported only on models with either OneLink or OneLink+ port.

-?>Note: If you are deploying via one of our USB 3.0 docks, the default setting of "Auto" for USB 3.0 Mode should allow you to successfully deploy Windows 7, Windows 8.1. and Windows 10.

-?>Note: There are no Default BIOS settings that affect OneLink and OneLink+ docks.
+   ?>There are no Default BIOS settings that affect OneLink and OneLink+ docks.

 <div style="text-align:center;padding-bottom:40px;padding-top:40px">